-The Indian River Lagoon is a diverse, shallow-water estuary stretching across 40 percent of Florida’s east coast.
-Spanning 156 miles from Ponce de Leon Inlet in Volusia County to the southern boundary of Martin County, the lagoon is an important commercial and recreational fishery and economic resource.
-The total estimated annual economic value of the lagoon is $3.7 billion, supporting 15,000 full and part-time jobs and providing recreational opportunities for 11 million people per year.
+The Indian River Lagoon is a shallow-water estuary stretching along 40 percent of Florida’s east coast.
+Spanning 156 miles from Ponce de Leon Inlet in Volusia County to the southern boundary of Martin County, the lagoon supports commercial and recreational fisheries and acts as an economic engine for the region.
+As of 2014, the annual economic value of the lagoon was estimated to be $7.6 billion, which included nearly 72,000 jobs and recreational opportunities for more than 7.4 million visitors per year.